Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-In this section, we prove our main result, Theorem~\ref{thm:main}, restated with more precise bounds.
-Formally, we call the time for processing inserting/deleting one point as \emph{update time}, and for reporting the estimate of $\OPT$ the \emph{query time}.
+In this section, we prove our main result, Theorem~\ref{thm:main-precise}, restated below with more precise bounds.
+Formally, the \emph{update time} is the time bound for processing the insertion/deletion of one point, and the \emph{query time} is that for reporting an estimate of $\OPT$.